propbank/propbank-documentation/other-documentation/bibliography.md

 ### More Recent Propbank Annotation and Analysis Papers

+* Sameer Pradhan, Julia Bonn, Skatje Myers, Kathryn Conger, Tim O’gorman, James Gung, Kristin Wright-bettner, and Martha Palmer.
+2022.
+PropBank Comes of Age—Larger, Smarter, and more Diverse.
+In Proceedings of the 11th Joint Conference on Lexical and Computational Semantics, pages 278–288, Seattle, Washington.
+Association for Computational Linguistics.

 * Claire Bonial, Julia Bonn, Kathryn Conger, Jena Hwang and Martha Palmer (2014) PropBank: Semantics of New Predicate Types.
 The 9th edition of the Language Resources and Evaluation Conference.
 Reykjavik, Iceland.

 * Daniel Peterson, Martha Palmer, Shumin Wu, (2014) Focusing Annotation for Semantic Role Labeling, The 9th edition of the Language Resources and Evaluation Conference.
 Reykjavik, Iceland.